KishorAlagappan/multifunctional-nlp-toolkit/README.md

 - **Spell Corrector**: Automatically fix spelling errors in English words and sentences for more accurate text.
 - **Skill Filtering**: An application to help HR teams filter resumes based on skills, simplifying candidate selection.

-## Key Points

-1. **Mastering Data**: Understand the data's structure, variables, and relationships for effective analysis.
-2. **Data Refinement**: Use advanced techniques to clean data by addressing missing values, duplicates, and inconsistencies.
-3. **Insightful Exploration**: Conduct comprehensive exploratory data analysis (EDA) to uncover patterns and relationships.
-4. **Data Transformation**: Skillfully preprocess data for optimal model training, including encoding and scaling.
-5. **Model Ensemble**: Utilize machine learning algorithms like XGBoost and Random Forest for classification tasks.
-6. **Fine-tuning Performance**: Adjust model hyperparameters for outstanding predictive accuracy.

-## Tech Stack

-- Python 3: Used for data analysis, machine learning, and application development.
-- NLTK, scikit-learn: Empowering NLP and machine learning tasks.
-- Jupyter Notebook: A tool for data exploration, analysis, and model development.
-- Flask: Framework for creating the skill filtering application.
-- Git and GitHub: Tools for version control and collaborative development.

 ## Usage